florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 The following scores will be used to evaluate a plugin's size.
 They are chosen specifically for plugin systems for text editors.

-/ 0 -- Very large(>500MB): Each plugin contains an entire runtime together with all libraries and dependencies necessary for each plugin.
-/ 1 -- Large(#sym.lt.eq~500MB): Plugins contain
-/ 2 -- Moderate(#sym.lt~50MB), A lot of duplicated info between plugins: #td
-/ 3 -- Small(#sym.lt~5MB): #td
-/ 4 -- Minimal(#sym.lt~500KB): #td
+/ 5 -- Minimal(#sym.lt~5KB): Plugin sizes are as minimal as they can possibly be.
-/ 5 -- Negligible(#sym.lt~5KB): Plugins contain the program code necessary for their functionality only.
+  Plugins contain the minimal amount of program code necessary to achieve their desired functionality.
-  The code is in a very compact form.
+  The plugin code format is also made to be very space-efficient, which could be implemented for example through compression and hacks on the byte/bit levels.
+/ 4 -- Negligible(#sym.lt~500KB): Plugin sizes are so small that they are negligible in practice.
-  There is no replication of common information between multiple plugins such as statically-linked (standard) libraries.
+  There is no replication of similar information between multiple plugins such as statically-linked libraries.

-#td
-// #todo[Maybe look at sizes of plugin systems as well? e.g. native has no overhead at all vs. JS needs an entire runtime with jit compiler]
-// - Guess based on existing benchmarks (no time to write custom benchmarks)
+/ 3,2 -- Moderate(#sym.lt~50MB): Plugins are not very small, however their size is still quite manageable in the context of text editors.
+  Examples could be plugin system technologies, that require a large fully-self contained runtime to be shipped with every plugin.
+  Plugins might also have to contain all libraries and standard libraries that they depend on.
+/ 1 -- Large(#sym.lt.eq~500MB): Plugins are unusually large specifically in the context of text editors.
+  They are not as easy to manage and during runtime they might also have a non-negligible impact on the memory footprint of their host application.
+/ 0 -- Very large(#sym.gt 500MB): Plugins are very large.
+  This may be due to the fact that their internal program logic requires very costly operations such as the virtualization of an entire environment, that must be completely self-contained in the plugin code.

-// - memory footprint might impact performance
+// Memory footprint might also impact performance:
+// Note that the criterions plugin size and performance (see @req_performance) for plugin system technologies are differentiated here.
+// However in practice a technology, where plugin sizes are generally larger, might also be slower due to the fact that a larger amount of data has to be transferred.

 === Plugin isolation
 Often times plugins contain foreign code.
 This is especially true for text editors, where plugins are often downloaded from a central registry, also known as plugin/extension marketplaces.
-This means that plugins downloaded from such sources should be treated as foreign code.
+This means that plugins downloaded from such sources are usually not validated and thus should be treated as foreign code.
 Even though there might be checks in place for malicious contents, foreign code should not be trusted to not access its host environment unless otherwise allowed.

-- isolation is property how isolated plugin is from its host execution environment
-- the interface between plugin and host plays a big role: only if it can be abused in unexpected ways, isolation is violated

-Isolation is a property of plugins, that describes how isolated a plugin is from its outside execution environment.
+For this work we define the property of plugin isolation to describe how isolated a plugin's environment is from its host environment.
+While there has to be some kind of interface between both environments to make plugins accessible and usable, this interface must not be considered when evaluating plugin isolation.
+Instead we define plugin isolation completely separated from the interface, meaning if an interface is unsafe by nature, plugin isolation is not automatically violated.

 // Additional notes:
 // One could even go a step further and consider plugins as untrusted code and adopt a zero trust strategy.
 // A plugin system could employ a zero-trust strategy, where plugins are executed fully sandboxed and given permissions to certain interfaces only through the user.
 // Then the plugin system could also monitor and analyze plugins and their behavior and warn or disable them when suspicious behavior is detected.

-/ 0 -- No isolation, required elevated privileges: #td \
+/ 0 -- No isolation, required elevated privileges: Plugins are not only not isolated from the host application, they also require certain elevated privileges, which the host application usually does not require by itself.
-  _Worst case: Elevated privilege access to current system._
+  \ _Worst case: Elevated privilege access to current system._
-/ 1 -- No isolation: #todo[Limited privilege access to current system, inherits host privileges] \
+/ 1 -- No isolation: Plugins are not isolated from the host application.
+  They inherit the host application's privileges without any attempt of the host plugin system to restrict these permissions.
-  _Worst case: Full access to the current user's system and peripherals._
+  \ _Worst case: Plugins gain the same privileges as the host system, usually this means access to the current user's system and peripherals._
-/ 2 -- In isolation with host application: #td \ // game engine plugin
-  _Worst case: Full access to host application._
-/ 3 -- Partially sandboxed: #todo[An attempt is made to restrict the plugin's access to the host system] \
-  _Worst case: Full access to host application._
+/ 2, 3 -- Restricted isolation: Plugins are not isolated from the host application by design.
+  Normally the plugin would inherit the host application's privileges, however the host application makes an attempt to restrict plugins from accessing certain critical functionalities.
+  Some examples for restrictions on Linux systems could be allowing only a specific subset of syscalls through `seccomp(2)`#footnote(link("https://www.man7.org/linux/man-pages/man2/seccomp.2.html")) or using `namespaces(7)`#footnote(link("https://www.man7.org/linux/man-pages/man7/namespaces.7.html")) to isolate and limit resources.
+  However both of these examples do not use a sandboxing strategy for isolation.

+  Because these restrictions can come in a various shapes and forms each based on different technologies, during evaluation either 2 or 3 can be chosen as a score.
+  \ _Worst case: Plugins have similar privileges to that of the host application, except for those specifically disallowed.
+However this restriction might be able to be circumvented._
-/ 4 -- Fully sandboxed, dynamic interface: #td \
+/ 4 -- Fully sandboxed, dynamic interface:
+  Plugins generally run completely isolated.
+  However their interface is not statically defined, which can lead to vulnerabilities of the interface during runtime due to higher complexity and risk of bugs.
+  Imagine a scenario where a host application exposes only a single interface for passing serialized messages back and forth with a plugin.
+  Then the host application has to serialize and deserialize those messages during runtime.
+  For complex systems, where advanced concepts such as additional shared memory between the host and plugins are used, this interface can become susceptible to logic bugs due to the dynamic interface.
-  _Worst case: Access to parts of the host application not meant to be exposed due to a bug in the interface._ // TODO: bypass, exploit?
+  \ _Worst case: Access to parts of the host application not meant to be exposed due to a bug in the interface._ // TODO: call this bypass, exploit?
 / 5 -- Fully sandboxed, static interface: The plugin runs fully sandboxed.
       It has no way of interacting with the host system, except for statically checked interfaces.
       Here statically checked interfaces refers to interfaces, that can be proven safe during compilation (or alternatively development) of the plugin system.
       One way to achieve this might be an interface definition in a common interface definition language.
-      This restriction was chosen because it disallows plugin systems giving full access to parts of a host application without a proper interface definition. \
+      This restriction was chosen because it disallows plugin systems giving full access to parts of a host application without a proper interface definition.
-  _Worst case: Indeterminable, a major bug in the sandboxing mechanism is required._
+  \ _Worst case: Indeterminable, a major bug in the sandboxing mechanism is required._

 === Plugin portability <crit-plugin-portability>